-There are four tips that will go a long ways to getting seared scallops that can compete with a five-star restaurant:
+Four tips will go a long way to getting seared scallops that can compete with a five-star restaurant:

 - Get the scallops as dry as possible before seasoning or searing.
 This is particularly important if you are using frozen scallops.
 I live in Minnesota and buy my scallops from Costco.
 They are frozen and when thawed they are quite wet.
 It is important to dry them thoroughly with paper towels and let them air dry for a bit.